dmazin/learn-kube-hard-way-declarative/notes.md

 Cool, I now have a flat structure. (see commit 144c765).

 (Some wrangling later) Yay!
 I have the controller instances running and I can SSH into them!
+(See commit a10f0d3)